Join us for Sleep Awareness Week®: Sleep expert AMAs, giveaways, and moreUpdated Nov 01, 2022

 In fact, when it comes to sleep challenges, night wakings are the #1 concern for parents of 0 - 2 year olds.
 Although an easier bedtime becomes the main issue parents of preschoolers hope to overcome, 22% still report their child waking up every 30 minutes to 4 hours at night.
 And nearly half (46%) of parents say their preschooler has a newly occurring sleep issue.

 Those not living these struggles may picture a tired, disheveled parent holding a crying potato baby in the middle of the night, but the reality is that parents experience sleep issues well up to kindergarten.
-So whether you're struggling to find a bedtime routine, figure out nap transitions, or power through a sleep regression, know that you're definitely not alone.
+So whether you're struggling to find a bedtime routine, figure out nap transitions, or power through sleep regression ages, know that you're definitely not alone.

 In honor of Sleep Awareness Week®, happening March 13-19, we've teamed up with some of Huckleberry's top sleep experts to help your family achieve better rest.
 We’ll also be giving some free memberships away, so be sure to stay tuned by following us on Instagram @huckleberrycare.
 And follow along with @sleepfoundation on social media this week for general sleep tips and advice.